vdsm/virtual-dsm/readme.md

   * ### How do I install a specific version of vDSM?

-    By default, version 7.2 will be installed, but if you prefer an older version, you can add its URL to your compose file as follows:
+    By default, version 7.2.1 will be installed, but if you prefer an older version, you can add its download URL to your compose file as follows:

     ```yaml
     environment:
       URL: "https://global.synologydownload.com/download/DSM/release/7.0.1/42218/DSM_VirtualDSM_42218.pat"
     ```

-    With this method, you are able to switch between different versions while keeping your file data.
+    With this method, it is even possible to switch between different versions while keeping all your file data intact.

   * ### How do I passthrough my GPU?

-    To passthrough your GPU, add the following lines to your compose file:
+    To passthrough your Intel GPU, add the following lines to your compose file:

     ```yaml
     environment: